ksilin/jpa/jpa2-notes/6-em.md

 Entity manager (EM) - manages a PC managed bean = contained in a PC

 If a PC is in a TX, it's contents are synchronized with the DB.
-The PC is not visible to the App and has to be addressed over the EM.
+The PC is not visible to the app and has to be addressed over the EM.

-JPA defines 3 types of EMs:
+JPA defines 3 types of EMs.
+The type of PC/EM is controlled by the **type** attribute of the `@PersistenceContext` annotation:

 ### Transaction managed EMs

-retrieved using the @PersistenceContext annotation
+retrieved using the `@PersistenceContext(type=PersistenceContextType.TRANSACTION)` annotation

 #### transaction scoped